KaikaiSong99/study/trajectory-vis-study-test/assets/background.md

 D. I cannot answer

-The answer to this question is **B. Red**, as we can see the orange and the blue were relatively close to each other in the early phase while the red separates from them from almost the beginning.
+The answer to this question is **B. Red**, as we can see the orange and the blue were relatively close to each other in the early phase while the red separates from them from the beginning.

-## You Are Ready TO Start
+## You Are Ready To Start
+Click **Start** to begin answering questions!